nturpin0/UILibrary/docs/Menus.md

 ## MenuList
 Images in your lists/menu.
 Send lines of text to show a list with images, or just use it for a left justified menu with no images, or just use the name of an icon and dont use any images.

+You can retrieve either the Title, or the Subtitle selected from any of the menus except the P.

 [List of icons names that can be used](https://gist.github.com/nturpin0/32e74627f47da91dd9aa979506d6d8f7)

 INPUT